When can I apply for admission to Berkeley Engineering?

 How does Berkeley Engineering make its admission decisions for transfer students?

 Berkeley gives the highest priority for admission to California community college applicants.
 Lower priority is given to applicants from other UC campuses, other four-year institutions or non-California community colleges.
-Applicants are evaluated primarily on their completion of lower-division required courses (and, if available, the strongly recommended courses for admission), as well as the level of academic achievement reflected in their GPA (minimum 3.5 GPA is required to apply, If your overall GPA is less than 3.5 but your major GPA is 3.5 or higher please send an email to ESS transfer admissions).
-Only applicants who have completed 100 percent of the required core courses for Berkeley Engineering — as outlined on ASSIST (including English R1A & R1B) — and achieved an overall GPA of 3.5 or higher will be considered for admission.
+Applicants are evaluated primarily on their completion of lower-division courses, as well as the level of academic achievement reflected in their GPA.
+Only applicants who have completed 100 percent of the required core courses for their major — as outlined on ASSIST (including English R1A & R1B) — and achieved an overall GPA of 3.5 or higher will be considered for admission.
 Applicants who have completed 100 percent of the required core courses who have an ESS transfer admissions.